polkadot-developers/substrate-developer-hub.github.io/docs/index.md

    doing this, see [Start a Private Network with Substrate](tutorials/start-a-private-network/index.md).

 2. **With Substrate FRAME**: You can easily create your own custom runtime using FRAME.
-This affords you a very large amount of freedom over your own blockchain's logic, letting you change data types, select from the library of modules, and add your own custom modules.
+This affords you a very large amount of freedom over your blockchain's logic, and allows you to configure data types, select from a library of modules (called "pallets"), and add your own custom pallets.
 Much can be changed without touching the block-authoring logic since it is directed through on-chain logic.
 If this is the case, then the existing Substrate binary can be used for block authoring and syncing.
 If the block authoring logic needs to be modified, then a new block-authoring binary must be built as a separate project and used by validators.
 This is how the Polkadot relay chain is built and should suffice for almost all needs in the near future.
 For a tutorial on this, see [creating your first Substrate chain](tutorials/create-your-first-substrate-chain/index.md).

 3. **With the Substrate Core**: The entire [FRAME](knowledgebase/runtime/frame.md) can be ignored, and the entire